6 Top Trading Strategies For 2024

 DAX (GERMANY 40) Index Trading Strategy

 While some traders focus on day trading stocks, many choose to employ day trading techniques on stock market indexes due to low spreads and commissions.
-For example, Admirals offers 24-hour CFD trading on the DAX (GERMANY 40), with zero commission and tight spreads across the world's most popular trading platforms.
+For example, Admiral Markets offers 24-hour CFD trading on the DAX (GERMANY 40), with zero commission and tight spreads across the world's most popular trading platforms.

 When learning how to day trade the DAX (GERMANY 40) CFD index, it is important to remember that day trading itself involves taking multiple trades a day.
 This is important to know as a higher frequency of trades means more winners and more losers.
 Therefore risk management should be the cornerstone of your trading strategy.
 For now, we will focus on using some of the indicators and techniques we have used in previous strategies, found above.

 DAX (GERMANY 40) CFD five-minute price chart with Bollinger Bands, MACD and a 50 EMA.
-Disclaimer: Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admirals (CFDs, ETFs, Shares).
+Disclaimer: Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

 The chart above shows a five-minute chart of the DAX (GERMANY 40) CFD index during a specific time period.
 By using a variety of trading indicators, it can help the trader to identify the trend of the market as well as a way to time their trades.
 For example: